(You must use a network of doctors when electing to sign up on a Medicare Advantage Plan)

 - Not all hospitals, doctors, and providers accept Medicare Advantage plans.
 Be sure to talk to your agent about ensuring your doctors and providers are in the Medicare Advantage plan network you are interested in.
 Providers also have the option to stop accepting Medicare Advantage plans mid-year

 - Medicare Advantage plan benefits change every year.
 These Medicare Advantage Plan companies will send out a notice each year around September to tell you what is changing regarding premiums, deductibles, formularies, benefits, providers, networks, and pharmacies.
 Be sure to review that information regarding any changes with your Medicare Advantage plan or call your agent to review the information

 At Innovative Insurance Solutions, our goal is to ensure you explore all of your options before making a decision and to be a helping hand in finding a plan that suits your needs.
 There is no cost for our services.
 Give us a call today so we can lend you a hand (817) 421-8900.

 Quote and Enroll Online

 Medicare Disclaimer: We do not offer every plan available in your area.
-Any information we provide is limited to those plans we do offer in you area.
-Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.
+Currently, we represent 12 organizations which offer 74 plans in your area.
+Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options.